Daviston, Alabama

 Daviston is a town in Tallapoosa County, Alabama, United States.
-At the 2010 census the population was 214, down from 267 in 2000.
+As of the 2020 census, Daviston had a population of 174.

 History

 Daviston, incorporated February 16, 1887, is believed to be the first incorporated rural town in Tallapoosa County.
 The first mayor was J.D.
 Dunn.
 Daviston was a natural evolution of the opening of Indian lands in 1832.
 Much of the Federal Horse Path was within Creek Indian lands in 1832.
 With construction of Chapman Road from West Point, Georgia to Fort Williams, Alabama on the Coosa River, land areas opened up to white settlement.

 Daviston flourished with improved roads and became a hub of migration.
 It had grist and saw mills, a blacksmith shop, buggy shop, coffin shop, general mercantile, public well, federal distillery, six saloons or inns, pharmacy, and doctors.
 The first land deed found was dated 1836 to S.W.
 Monk.
 The post office was established in 1853 with John Davis as the first postmaster.
 The story told over the years is that he used his own name for the town name.
 When he submitted the name to the government, due to poor penmanship or a mistake, "Davis Town" became Daviston and has since remained.